KingNook/EDAA/README.md

 **smoothing?**

 we could try smoothing first for the sake of it? i suspect that it is not a good idea to process the data too much before fitting curves. still, it might be worth trying it out to see how much (if any) of an effect it has on the fitted curves.
 As for *how* I would go about smoothing, I would like to try the gaussian stuff I saw in Daniel Chen's CMP presentation, so potentially try to apply that using `.rolling()`?
 It's just that I am distinctly aware that performance might be a bit of an issue.

+### Curve Fitting
+So we wish to fit an exponential curve to our data - I think the best way to go about this would be to perform linear regression on e^ data to find the coefficient; we are effectively looking for coefficients A and B that best fit

+$$
+CO_2 = Ae^{time/\tau}
+$$

 ## Analysis